 Coaches and professional-development providers DISTRICT STAFF REACHING from the school district received training, coaching, and guidance on school improvement strategy and methods.
-A total of 45 coaches participated in School Improvement Fellows or engaged one-onone with a Senior School Design Partner.
+A total of 45 coaches participated in School Improvement Fellows or engaged one-on-SCHOOLS one with a Senior School Design Partner.